pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 ![Modify and restart](https://raw.githubusercontent.com/pluralsight/guides/master/images/b017e04a-e23c-4cf5-975b-2d7e2688a1d3.gif)

 We can also create a simple HTML page with some JavaScript code to test our block.
-Save this code as an HTML file (replacing your PubNub info):
+Save this code as an HTML file.
+Make sure to include your PubNub info where necessary:
 ```html
 <!DOCTYPE html>
 <html>